takeaszot/UniversalWebshopScraper/README.md

 ## Project Overview

-**UniversalWebshopScraper** is a flexible and efficient web scraping framework designed to extract product information from multiple online stores.
-The project utilizes modularized scripts for both single and multi-threaded scraping, enabling scalable data extraction from various e-commerce platforms.
+**UniversalWebshopScraper** is a flexible and efficient web scraping framework designed to extract product information from any online store.
+The project utilizes modularized scripts for both single and multi-threaded scraping, enabling scalable data extraction from any e-commerce platforms.
 This README provides a comprehensive guide on the project structure, core modules, and usage.

 ---